 Clinical Breast Exams

 Experts have different views about if and when a woman should have a clinical breast exam (breast exam by a health professional).
-The American College of Obstetricians and Gynecologists recommends a clinical breast exam every 1-3 years for women ages 20-39 and every year for women over 40.
+For women with average risk, The American Congress of Obstetricians and Gynecologists recommends a clinical breast exam every 1-3 years for women ages 20-39 and every year for women over 40.
 Talk to your doctor about a schedule that is appropriate for you.

 How to Examine Your Breasts